 Since this is a non-profit organization, the aim of the website should be to get as much media attention as possible.
 If your organization manages to grab some media attention, it will definitely help you get more donations from various sources.

-The home page should describe why people should put their trust on the organization.
-You need to use simple and short sentences to inform and educate people why it is important to be a part of the initiative.
-You can also use teasers or powerful headlines to capture the attention.
+The home page should describe why people should put their trust in the organization.
+You need to use simple and short sentences to inform and educate people on why it is important to be a part of the initiative.
+You can also use teasers or powerful headlines to capture attention.
 Make sure other designing elements are not overshadowing the content.

-ThirstRelief uses compelling headline against the backdrop of famine.
+ThirstRelief uses a compelling headline against the backdrop of famine.
 The body content of this charity website design is simple and straightforward.
-The use of powerful words and phrases helps this website to increase its conversion rate.
+The use of powerful words and phrases helps this website to increase their conversion rate.